 In partnership with the people of Juneau, our mission is to make our city a place where people can live safely and without fear.

 The department provides general police services to the City and Borough of Juneau, covering an area of 3,081 square miles and a population of approximately 32,000.
 The department consists of 2 divisions: Operations and Police Services.
-Within these divisions, there are 5 primary units: Patrol, Criminal Investigations, Community Service, Records and Communications.
+Within these divisions, there are 5 primary units: Patrol, Criminal Investigations, Community Service, Records, and Communications.
 Due to Juneau's isolated geographic location, JPD is required to remain self-sufficient.
-Therefore, the department also maintains specialized teams in SWAT, Bomb Squad and Hostage Negotiation.
+Therefore, the department also maintains specialized teams in SWAT, Bomb Squad, and Crisis Negotiations.
 JPD strives to provide regular and current training to all staff and operates from a modern facility that includes an up-to-date computerized dispatch center and records unit.
+Patrol officers operate with up-to-date fleet, which are equipped with in-car video and mobile data terminals.
+Officers wear body-worn camera

 Population: Appx 32,000